Audrey Grider, MS, LMFT

 Adults • Adolescents • Children • Couples • Families • Groups

-The emotional pain caused by relationship or family issues can overwhelm us.
+The emotional pain caused by issues related to relationships, family, losses or traumatic experiences can overwhelm us.
 It’s easy to get caught up in a familiar dance of negativity that often leads to misunderstandings, hurt feelings, anger, and damaged relationships.
 The truth is that most of the time, we focus on the day to day problems, when these are actually a symptom of deeper pain that may have started long before the relationship.

 I have found that when we explore the “story behind the story,” we are more likely to get to the root of the problem, with a greater chance of success in counseling.
 Based on my work with my clients, as well as my specialized training, I have seen how it can help to clear the emotional triggers that are attached to your underlying issues and memories.
 Your problems may have originated in childhood or adolescence, or they may be the result of recent experiences.
 Some of the ways that this can happen are emotional, physical or sexual abuse, domestic violence, crime victimization, illness, loss, grief, difficult family, addiction, combat, and bullying.